Bubble-Protocol/bubble-tools/README.md

 curl https://vault.bubbleprotocol.com:8125/providers > ~/.bubble-tools/providers
 ```

+By default the `contract` commands use the first chain listed in the file.
+In all commands the default chain can be overridden with any other chain in the list using the `-c` option, which takes the chain id, name or nickname.
 ## Commands

 Commands a organised in a hierarchy.
 Use the following to list the top-level commands: